knbr13/watcher/README.md

 ```

 #### Command Line Options:
+    "-r, --recursive": Watch subdirectories recursively.
     "-p, --path": Set the path to the directory to watch for events.
-    "-f, --file": Set the path to the file that contains the commands to run on each event.
+    "-f, --file": Set the path to the file that contains the commands to run on each event, check out the `commands.yaml` file to see how this file should look like.
-    "-r, --recursive": Watch subdirectories recursively.